jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-01b.md

 {{< /q >}}

-It views the lower needs as more urgent.
-This manifests as economic systems emphasizing immediate utility over their long-term consequences.

 The great big problem with this method is that the metaphysical dimension is superior to the material dimension.

-Using material things to achieve the metaphysical goals is as ineffective as using drugs to make oneself happy, or using makeup to seem beautiful.
+Using material things to achieve the metaphysical goals is as ineffective as:
+- using drugs to make oneself happy, or
+- using makeup to seem beautiful

 The result of these is a fake or artificial happiness which is temporary at best.

 This then leads to the need for repetition to sustain that fake happiness which then leads to addiction and withdrawal symptoms.
 These then result in pain and unhappiness as a natural karma for trying to achieve metaphysical goals in the wrong or artificial way.

-Economic systems fall for this.
+Economic systems fall for this and is why they have the concept of marginal utility which reveals a reduction in pleasure.
+- To avoid this, they create profit maximization.

+This would be like:
+- using more different drugs to make oneself happy
+- going beyond makeup and into plastic surgery to make oneself beautiful

-That is why money and prices become a sort of drug which creates addiction to those who follow the utility and marginal pricing theories of Economics.
+In Economics, money and prices become a sort of drug which creates addiction to those who follow utility and marginal pricing theories.

 Their karma then is the volatility in their prices and valuation which also bring in [pain, unhappiness,and even death](https://edition.cnn.com/2020/06/19/business/robinhood-suicide-alex-kearns/index.html).

 This volatility is unacceptable if we want to create a better system that is more stable, sustainable, and non-fatal.

 ## An Alternative to "Selfish Interest"